hybridsjs/hybrids/docs/component-model/templates.md

 `;
 ```

-In the above example `submit` function creates a template with an `fn` callback.
-The main template can use this function in the expression with a custom callback.
-If so, the nested template with a button is rendered in the form element.
+In the above example, the `submit` function creates a template with an `fn` callback.
+The main template can use this function in an expression with a custom callback.
+If so, the nested template with a button is rendered inside the form element.

-The child template propagates element instance context from the parent.
-The `host` argument of the `myCallback` is the same as it would be with a function used directly in the main template.
+The child template propagates the element instance context from the parent.
+The `host` argument of `myCallback` is the same as it would be with a function used directly in the main template.

 ## Styling

-For styling template content you can create `<style>` elements directly in the template, or pass the content of the CSS.
+To style template content, you can create `<style>` elements directly in the template, or pass the content of the CSS.

 ### CSS Content

-The preferred way to put styles is to use `css` helper from the result of the `html` or `svg` function:
+The preferred way to add styles is to use the `css` helper from the result of the `html` or `svg` function:

 ```typescript
 html`...`.css`div { color: ${value}; }`: Function